awslabs/aws-sdk-swift/reference/0.x/AWSCostExplorer/CostExplorerClient.md

 ### `getCostAndUsage(input:completion:)`

 Retrieves cost and usage metrics for your account.
 You can specify which cost and usage-related metric that you want the request to return.
 For example, you can specify BlendedCosts or UsageQuantity.
 You can also filter and group your data by various dimensions, such as SERVICE or AZ, in a specific time range.
-For a complete list of valid dimensions, see the <a href="https:​//docs.aws.amazon.com/aws-cost-management/latest/APIReference/API_GetDimensionValues.html">GetDimensionValues operation.
+For a complete list of valid dimensions, see the [GetDimensionValues](https://docs.aws.amazon.com/aws-cost-management/latest/APIReference/API_GetDimensionValues.html) operation.
 Management account in an organization in Organizations have access to all member accounts.
-For information about filter limitations, see <a href="https:​//docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-limits.html">Quotas and restrictions in the Billing and Cost Management User Guide.
+For information about filter limitations, see [Quotas and restrictions](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-limits.html) in the Billing and Cost Management User Guide.

 ``` swift
 public func getCostAndUsage(input: GetCostAndUsageInput, completion: @escaping (ClientRuntime.SdkResult<GetCostAndUsageOutputResponse, GetCostAndUsageOutputError>) -> Void)